daandtu/Android-Web-Scraper/README.md

 # android-web-scraper
-Android Web Scraper is a simple library for web automation on android.
+Android Web Scraper is a simple library for android web automation.
 # Usage
 Initialisation and setup possibilities:
 ```